 Trendspider Platform Differentiators

-We expect big things from TrendSpider.
+We expect big things from TrendSpider going forward.
 The platform launched in early 2018 after 2 years of testing, and the team is still adding new features regularly.
 You can tell this is a company that is trying to innovate in this space.
 Quite frankly, the charting alone is worth the monthly fee, but subscribers get access to a full suite of proprietary analysis tools.

 An Ever-Improving Platform (UPDATE)

-We don’t usually revisit reviews a few months after posting them, but we felt it was necessary for TrendSpider.
-TrendSpider is one of the most actively developed platforms we’ve seen in a while, and the team continues to add new features.
+We don’t usually revisit reviews just a few months after posting them, but we felt it was necessary for TrendSpider.
+This is one of the most actively developed platforms we’ve seen in a while, and the TrendSpider team continues to add new features.
 Here are a few of our favorite features that were added in the months following our initial TrendSpider review.

 Faster Data Feeds – Always a plus…